nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 **Input Data:**

-- No input data required but the GLDS accession ID needs to be indicated, which is used to download the respective ISA archive
+- No input data required but the GLDS (or OSD) accession ID needs to be indicated, which is used to download the respective ISA archive

 **Output Data:**

-- *ISA.zip (compressed ISA directory containing Investigation, Study, and Assay (ISA) metadata files for the respective GLDS dataset, used to define sample groups - the *ISA.zip file is located in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects) under 'Study Files' -> 'metadata')
+- *ISA.zip (compressed ISA directory containing Investigation, Study, and Assay (ISA) metadata files for the respective GLDS dataset, used to define sample groups - the *ISA.zip file is located in the [OSDR repository]([https://genelab-data.ndc.nasa.gov/genelab/projects](https://osdr.nasa.gov/bio/repo/)) under 'Files' -> 'Study Metadata Files')

 - **{GLDS-Accession-ID}_bulkRNASeq_v{version}_runsheet.csv** (table containing metadata required for processing, version denotes the dp_tools schema used to specify the metadata to extract from the ISA archive)